 Best things to do at the Calgary Stampede

 We find a great deal of joy in dressing up for an experience.
 You can buy all the western gear at the Calgary Stampede you need, but we hit up a couple consignment stores in Calgary to save a few bucks and find unique pieces.
 Expressions Consignment and Man of Distinction had everything we were looking for.

-2. Go to the Calgary Stampede Rodeo
+4. Watch the rowdy Calgary Stampede Rodeo

 After watching the rodeo, we decided to test our skills on the mechanical bull... in front of an audience.
 The Calgary Stampede mechanical bull costs $10 CAD each for three tries and each level increases in hardness.
 Two bulls are conveniently set up side by side so we were able to compete against each other at the same time!
 Ari won the first round, I won the second, and he came out on top winning the third round.
 Yeeehaawww!

 6. Watch a dog show

 For the dog lovers out there, you don't want to miss seeing cute canines compete and perform.